 • Bottom 20 percent: Behind the curve

-In their Global Construction Survey 2019, KPMG concluded that the need for to adopt technology by the bottom 20 percent “is considerably more urgent, if not existential.”
+In their Global Construction Survey 2019, KPMG concluded that the need to adopt the technology by the bottom 20 percent "is considerably more urgent, if not existential."

 Doing this may seem intimidating for some construction companies, but digital technologies are evolving the construction industry.
-Some common fears are convincing their workforce to get onboard and being concerned that it would be difficult to adopt, among other reasons.
+Some common fears are convincing their workforce to get onboard and being concerned that it would be challenging to adopt, among other reasons.

-The most important thing is to be mindful of is that the technology that you choose has five-star customer support so you’re not left hanging once you have questions or need help.
+The most important thing to be mindful of is that the technology you choose has five-star customer support, so you're not left hanging once you have questions or need help.

 3. Use the correct Materials

-Once you've got your contract and understand what your customer expects, make certain you don’t compromise on materials.
-Ensure all materials incorporated into the structures and buildings meet the standard requirements and also the project specifications.
-Make sure that you order materials of the right specifications.
+Once you've got your contract and understand what your customer expects, make sure you don't compromise on materials.
+Ensure all materials incorporated into the structures and buildings meet the standard requirements and the project specifications.
+Make sure that you order materials of the correct specifications.

-For example, confirm your electrician knows what sort of Romex to bring for the precise job they’re doing.
-Check the materials once they arrive to make sure that they aren’t damaged and they’re of the right specification.
+For example, confirm your electrician knows what sort of Romex to bring for the specific job they're doing.
+Check the materials once they arrive to ensure that they aren't damaged and of the correct specification.

-Reject items which are damaged or aren’t correct and advise the supplier immediately, then mark the things clearly as being non-compliant so that they aren’t accidentally used.
+Reject items that are damaged or aren't correct and advise the supplier immediately, then mark the things clearly as being non-compliant so that they aren't accidentally used.

 4. Ensure Safety and Compliance

-Apart from keeping your workers safe, proper safety and compliance policies prevent inadequate work or improper work from being done on your project. for instance , a tired worker is more likely to require a shortcut here and there - or maybe forget something entirely - so use a reliable time-tracking method to make sure they take the specified breaks and don’t do an excessive amount of overtime.
+Apart from keeping your workers safe, proper safety and compliance policies prevent inadequate work or improper work from being done on your project.
+For instance, a tired worker is more likely to require a shortcut here and there - or maybe forget something entirely - so use a reliable time-tracking method to make sure they take the specified breaks and don't do excessive overtime.

 5. Check and Check Again

-The old saying, “If you want something done right, do it yourself,” can’t apply to owner/managers on-site, all the time.
-You have got your hands full with heaps of other things to do from paperwork to new job estimates.
+The old saying, "If you want something done right, do it yourself," can't apply to owners/managers on-site all the time.
+You have got your hands full with many other things to do, from paperwork to new job estimates.

-It has to be ensured that your supers and/or foremen understand what exactly is expected out of them because if you’re not there to examine each stage, you'll end up with construction deficiencies which will need even more work in following years
+It has to be ensured that your supers and supervisors understand what exactly is expected out of them because if you're not there to examine each stage, you'll end up with construction deficiencies which will need even more work in the following years

-That means it’s worthwhile to check in now and again to make sure everything is the way it should be and address issues which may have slipped through the cracks.
+That means it's worthwhile to check in now and again to make sure everything is the way it should be and address issues that may have slipped through the cracks.

 Keep communication in mind, as well.
-Managing subs could be a major challenge, so having proper communication - as well as checks and balances in place - will help a lot.
-Ensure you've sent the proper needs and specifications to your sub(s).
+Managing subs could be a significant challenge, so having proper contact and checks and balances in place will help a lot.
+Ensure you've sent the appropriate needs and specifications to your sub(s).

-For example, if your framing team set the joists at a particular measurement, the plumbing contractor would need to understand so that they can provide the right mounts for drains that run under the house.
+For example, if your framing team sets the joists at a particular measurement, the plumbing contractor would need to understand so that they can provide the proper mounts for drains that run under the house.
 You would not want them to show up with the wrong materials and be forced to delay the project.

 6. Protect Completed Work

-It’s the bane of a contractor’s existence: Weather.
-But things happen and we can't control them.
+It's the bane of a contractor's existence: Weather.
+But things happen, and we can't control them.
 Read this blog post to understand the role of the general contractor in construction.

 7. Avoid Scope Creep

-Even some of the industry’s largest companies can get caught in a frenzy with scope creep.
-When your client makes change after change, before you recognize it, the scope of the project has ballooned to an unreasonable level and you've got workers cutting corners and using lower quality materials.
-Talk with all of the stakeholders about the scope and check that everyone seems to be on board.
+Even some of the industry's most prominent companies can get caught in a frenzy with scope creep.
+When your client makes change after change before you recognize it, the project's scope has ballooned to an unreasonable level, and you've got workers cutting corners and using lower-quality materials.
+Talk with all of the stakeholders about the content and check that everyone seems to be on board.

-It’s important to know the client’s quality standards and specifications.
-These standards should usually be clearly stated within the construction document and within the project specifications and construction drawings.
+It's essential to know the client's quality standards and specifications.
+These standards should usually be clearly stated within the construction document and the project specifications and drawings.

 8. Audit and Test

-What’s important is to designate the correct people to the correct quality control so you don’t have a confusing workflow that has the incorrect people auditing the incorrect things at the incorrect times.
+What's essential is to designate the correct people to the excellent quality control, so you don't have a confusing workflow that has the incorrect people auditing the wrong things at the bad times.

 9. Repair Deficiencies Immediately

-As mentioned with testing and auditing, confirm you've got a concrete policy to deal with deficiencies whether it's level of expertise or inadequate materials.
+As mentioned with testing and auditing, confirm you've got a concrete policy to deal with deficiencies, whether level of expertise or inadequate materials.
 If left too long, deficiencies will become ignored and lead to more work afterward.

 10. Have Supplier and Vendor Expectations from the beginning

-One of the main causes of projects running over time is reliable delivery of supplies and materials.
+One of the leading causes of projects running overtime is the reliable delivery of supplies and materials.
 Ensure you work with vendors and suppliers you're acquainted with and who have an honest reputation.

-Make sure before proceeding with them, that they'll be ready to fulfill the requirements you’ll have for your project, to the end.
+Before proceeding with them, ensure that they'll be ready to fulfill the requirements you'll have for your project to the end.

 Construction quality management is as simple as the above-discussed points.
 The method might not be elaborate but must be efficient enough to avoid quality-related problems and reduce the quantity of repair and rework on the construction projects.
 Some people use continuous improvement methodology for a robust quality management plan.
-Any one of these tips can bring significant improvements within the quality of the project, but abiding by all of them can bring tremendous results in the company’s favour.
+Any one of these tips can bring significant improvements to the quality of the project, but abiding by all of them can get tremendous results in the company's favor.